 row 1. sl st in 2nd ch from hook, sl st in each ch across. do not turn (69sts)

 row 2. working along opposite side of ch, sl st in each ch across. turn (69sts)

 row 3.
 (FLO) sl st in each st across. turn (69sts)

 row 4.
 (BLO) slst2tog, sl st across until you reach the last 2 sts, slst2tog. turn (67sts)

 row 5.
 (FLO) slst2tog, sl st across until you reach the last 2 sts, slst2tog. turn (65sts)

 You will have 3 sts remaining at the end of the scarf.

 Break yarn & weave in ends.
-Attach your tassels to the top corners of the triangle scarf.
+Attach your tassels to the top two corners of the triangle scarf.
 Watch this quick video tutorial to learn how to DIY Yarn Tassels.